-No specific management actions have as yet been formulated for these EBSAs, although the uniqueness of the areas contributed to the development of the recently proposed offshore MPAs.
+Following new research conducted in the area since the original description of these EBSAs, the boundaries, names, descriptions and criteria ranks have recently been updated.
+No specific management actions have as yet been formulated for these EBSAs, although the uniqueness of the areas contributed to the development of the recently approved offshore MPAs.

-Proposed Offshore Marine Biodiversity Protection Areas
+Offshore Marine Biodiversity Protection Areas

-Using biodiversity data mapped for the 2004 and 2011 National Biodiversity Assessments a systematic biodiversity plan has been developed for the South African coast with the objective of identifying both coastal and offshore priority areas for MPA expansion.
+Using biodiversity data mapped for the 2004 and 2011 National Biodiversity Assessments a systematic biodiversity plan was developed for the South African coast with the objective of identifying both coastal and offshore priority areas for MPA expansion.
 To this end, numerous offshore focus areas were identified for protection between 30°E and 35°E, and these carried forward through Operation Phakisa for the proposed development of offshore MPAs.
-Those within the project area are shown in Error!
-Reference source not found..
-Although Block ER236 overlaps with the proposed Protea Banks, Aliwal Shoal Expansion and iSimangaliso Wetland Park Extension MPAs, there is no overlap of the areas of interest for well drilling with proposed protection areas.
+This network of 20 MPAs was approved by Cabinet on 24 October 2018, thereby increasing the ocean protection within the South African Exclusive Economic Zone (EEZ) to 5%.
+The existing and recently approved MPAs within the project area are shown in Figure 283.
+Although Block ER236 overlaps with the Protea Banks, Aliwal Shoal Expansion and iSimangaliso Wetland Park Extension MPAs, there is no overlap of the areas of interest for well drilling with the protection areas.